Maintaining a healthy immune system can be as straightforward as a diet.

 The top 3 herbs to begin to incorporate are:

-- Ginger — Steep ginger into hot tea with a little honey, grate ginger into creamy winter soups or try our Carrot Ginger Soup or Orange Carrot Ginger Blast.
+- Ginger — Steep ginger into hot tea with a little honey, grate ginger into creamy winter soups or try our Carrot Ginger Soup or Orange Carrot Ginger Smoothie.

-- Turmeric — Sprinkle turmeric onto roasted vegetables, in steamed rice, or try one of our Blast recipes.
+- Turmeric — Sprinkle turmeric onto roasted vegetables, in steamed rice, or try one of our smoothie recipes.

 - Oregano — Replace basil with fresh oregano in pesto recipes, or sprinkle fresh or dried oregano over salad and roasted vegetables.